sant527/pdf-files-manupulation/README.md

-# Stapler to combine large pdfs
+# Customize Stapler to be more verbose while combine large pdfs

 Stapler uses python2